Metronidazole (met-ro(h)-nide-ah-zole) 200 & 400 mg tablets

 Tell all doctors, dentists and pharmacists who are treating you that you are taking Metronide.

-Do not drink alcohol or any alcoholic drinks while taking Metronide and for at least one day after finishing treatment.
+Do not drink alcohol or consume any medication containing alcohol while taking Metronide and for at least one day after finishing treatment.
 The use of alcohol may make you feel very sick, vomit, have stomach cramps, headaches and flushing.

 Do not stop taking your medicine because you are feeling better, unless advised by your doctor.
 If you do not take all of the medicine prescribed by your doctor, all of the bacteria/organisms causing your infection may not be killed.
 These bacteria/organisms may continue to grow and multiply so that your infection may not clear completely or may return.

 Do not give Metronide to anyone else, even if they have the same condition as you.

 Do not use Metronide to treat any other medical complaints unless your doctor tells you to.

 Be careful driving or operating machinery until you know how Metronide affects you.